sudiptadasdev/assesment/README.md

-Please note, while processing multiple files using concurrent threads, sometimes I am facing Database lock error in Sqlite, which I understand is common in Sqlite, as it is not optimized for multiple concurrent save operations.
+Please note, while processing multiple files using concurrent threads, sometimes I am facing Database lock error in Sqlite, which I understand is common in Sqlite, as it is not optimized for multiple concurrent save operations.In that case, we can try again to hit the endpoint /scan after sometime with multiple files.